andrew-boutin/spring-rest-hello-world/README.md

 # Spring REST Hello World

-This is my first attempt at setting up a `Spring` REST project.
+This was my first attempt at setting up a `Spring` REST project.

-The Spring Boot application is built with Gradle and deployed with docker-compose..
+The Spring Boot application is built with Gradle and deployed with docker-compose.
 It exposes a very simple REST API endpoint and also has Swagger API documentation in place.

 ## Dependencies